-In that role, Matt partnered with Sen. Murphy to enact more than 50 new laws to benefit Yorktown residents, secure millions of dollars in state funding for area projects, and lead local relief efforts helping the victims of Hurricanes Harvey and Maria.
+Prior to his election as Yorktown Town Supervisor, Matt served as Chief of Staff to former state Sen. Terrence Murphy for four years.
+In that role, he partnered with Sen. Murphy to enact dozens of local and statewide laws.
+He secured millions of dollars in state funding for area projects and led local relief efforts for the victims of Hurricanes Harvey and Maria.

-Matt played an integral role in the state Senate’s Task Force on Heroin and Opioid Abuse—helping to write a new law limiting opioid prescriptions to combat the region’s heroin epidemic and provide $45,000 for locally-based Drug Crisis in Our Backyard.
+Matt played an integral role in the state Senate’s Task Force on Heroin and Opioid Abuse – helping to write a new law limiting opioid prescriptions to combat the region’s heroin epidemic and provide $45,000 to combat the drug crisis in our region.
 To protect Westchester property taxpayers, Matt helped write a law requiring the state to properly value the tax revenue lost by local communities through New York State’s untaxed land policy.

 Additionally, Matt worked to honor area veterans by helping pass new laws establishing the Vietnam Veterans of America as a benevolent organization as well as renaming two local roads for fallen soldiers with ties to the Yorktown community.
 He has also worked to designate Mohegan Lake, Sparkle Lake, Junior Lake, and nearly two dozen others as state inland waterways to promote environmental protection.